Stability of hypersurfaces with constant mean curvature trapped between two parallel hyperplanes: Introduction

 The geometric quantities of unduloid such as surface area, bulk volume, and mean curvature are obtained with the help of numerical integration.
-The stability is determined by the behaviors of these geometric quantities and stability criteria.
-We prepare the stability criteria valid in general dimensions, generalizing the results known in three dimensions.
+We will see that the stability is determined by the behaviors of these geometric quantities and stability criteria.
+There, besides the standard criteria for the stability, we use the bifurcation technique (see Sect. \ref{sec:sign}, \ref{sbif}) developed in \cite{KPP2017} in order to judge the stability, which was not used in the papers mentioned above.
+It is remarkable that the regions of $s$ where the unduloid is stable (resp.\ unstable) completely coincide with those where the enclosed volume $V(s)$ is non-increasing (resp.\ increasing) for any $n$ (see Table~\ref{tbl:lambda2}, Sect. \ref{sec:conclusion}).

 Before starting analysis, let us mention that the higher-dimensional CMC hypersurfaces attract much attention in the study of general relativity, in particular, black holes.
-The black-hole counterparts of the cylinder and unduloid are called a uniform black string and a non-uniform black string, respectively, and they exhibit various similarities with their counterparts~\cite{Sorkin:2004qq, Figueras:2012xj}.
-Furthermore, the `surface' of a black hole ({\it i.e.}, event horizon) was recently shown to be indeed approximated by a timelike CMC hypersurface in a large-dimension limit~\cite{Emparan:2015hwa}.
-We will return this point in Sec.~\ref{sec:conclusion}.
+The black-hole counterparts of the cylinder and unduloid are called uniform black strings and non-uniform black strings respectively, and they exhibit various similarities with their counterparts~\cite{Sorkin:2004qq, Figueras:2012xj}.
+Furthermore, the `surface' of a black hole ({\it i.e.}, event horizon) was recently shown to indeed be approximated by a timelike CMC hypersurface in a large-dimension limit of general relativity~\cite{Emparan:2015hwa}.
+We will return this point in Sect.~\ref{sec:conclusion}.

 The organization of this paper is as follows.
-We begin with calculating the variations of surface area and bulk volume for axially symmetric hypersurfaces in Sec.~\ref{sec:variation}.
-Then, an eigenvalue problem associated with the second variation of area is introduced in Sec.~\ref{sec:evp}.
-In Sec.~\ref{sec:criteria}, the stability criteria for unduloids are presented in terms of the eigenvalues, mean curvature, and volume.
-The stability of unduloids is examined in Sec.~\ref{sec:analysis}, using the criteria prepared in the previous section.
+We begin by calculating the variations of surface area and bulk volume for axially symmetric hypersurfaces in Sect.~\ref{sec:variation}.
+Then, an eigenvalue problem associated with the second variation of area is introduced in Sect.~\ref{sec:evp}.
+In Sect.~\ref{sec:criteria}, the stability criteria for unduloids is presented in terms of the eigenvalues, mean curvature, and volume.
+The stability of unduloids is examined in Sect.~\ref{sec:analysis}, using the criteria prepared in the previous section.
 Section~\ref{sec:conclusion} is devoted to summary and discussions.
 The proofs of mathematical propositions and the method to compute geometric quantities of unduloids are presented in Appendices~\ref{sec:math} and \ref{sec:num}, respectively.